 Follow the recipe below but leave out the sultanas and the ground cinnamon.

-You can add 1 tbsp nutritional yeast* if you like to give the scones a slightly cheesy, savoury flavour.
+You can add 1 tablespoon nutritional yeast* if you like to give the scones a slightly cheesy, savoury flavour.
 This is optional however.
 Salt and pepper is also a good addition to your savoury scones.

 Pin vegan pumpkin scones for later